-The Lammy Review in 2017 drew attention to inequalities among black, Asian and minority ethnic people in the criminal justice system: What’s the truth about Muslims in prison?
+The 2017 Lammy Review drew attention to inequalities among minorities in the criminal justice system: What about Muslims?

 “The higher up the criminal justice system you go, the greater the proportion of people identifying as Muslim”

 He describes this area of study as highly problematic: